dreerr/pi_vlc_video_looper/README.md

 - **Multi-Device Synchronization**: Synchronize video playback across multiple devices using VLC's remote control interface.
 - **Automatic Startup**: The script runs as a systemd service, starting automatically when the device boots.
-- **Flexible Configuration**: Easily configure master and slave devices using a simple configuration file.
+- **Flexible Configuration**: Easily configure controller and worker devices using a simple configuration file.
 - **Looping Playback**: Videos are looped seamlessly for continuous playback.

 ---